An exfoliating treatment that rids facial hair and makes your face baby-soft, providing a smooth foundation application.

 Is there any downtime after a dermaplaning treatment?

-Some light redness can be expected but will resolve within 30 minuts.
-Dropping by for a lunch time treatment is common.
+Some light redness can be expected but will resolve within 30 minutes.
+Dropping by for a lunchtime treatment is common.

 Can you wear makeup after dermaplaning?

 Ever notice how peach fuzz tends to stand out even more underneath foundation and face powders?
 Well, since dermaplaning removes all the little hairs on your face, your makeup will actually glide on super smoothly.
-Although its tempting to see results quickly, try to avoid apply foundation immediately after.
+Although it's tempting to see results quickly, try to avoid applying foundation immediately after.
 Let your skin breathe for the rest of the day!